mahmudahsan/pythonbangla.com/README.md

 ## Setup in local machine

+Let assume our project name will be djangodemo

 1. First clone this project or fork and clone your fork url
 ```shell
 git clone https://github.com/mahmudahsan/pythonbangla.com.git djangodemo